HvSawal/patient-management/patient-service/README.md

   - Delete patients by ID
 - **Integration with Billing Service via gRPC:**
   - On patient creation, a gRPC call is made to `billing-service` to create a corresponding billing account.
+- **Event publishing via Kafka (Protobuf):**
+    - On patient creation, a `PatientEvent` message is published to a Kafka topic using a Protobuf-encoded payload.
 - **Interactive API documentation via Swagger / OpenAPI**
 - **Dockerized runtime with PostgreSQL database**